 When you’re traveling and storage space is limited, folding bikes make an excellent option.
 These lightweight yet sturdy bikes fold up for easy storage on boats, planes, trains, and automobiles.
 Folding bikes also make a good choice for commuters with limited storage space at home or in the office.

 Fixed-gear bikes, or fixies, lack the freewheel mechanism that allows riders to coast.
 They have only one gear.
 Traditionally associated with track cycling, fixed-gear bikes have gained popularity with urban biking enthusiasts for their light weight, low maintenance, and simple riding style.

-Great for commuters who don’t want to arrive to work sweaty and out of breath, electric assist bikes feature battery-powered motors to help make climbing hills and travelling long distances a little easier.
+Great for commuters who don’t want to arrive to work sweaty and out of breath, electric assist bikes—also known as electric bikes or e-bikes—feature battery-powered motors to help make climbing hills and travelling long distances a little easier.
 You can adjust the amount of assistance you receive from the motor—built-in sensors monitor how much pressure you’re putting on the pedals and apply battery power accordingly.
 These bikes are heavier than most bikes, making them a little harder to ride when the motor is turned off.

 Tandem bikes feature an extra seat and a second set of pedals, allowing two people to ride together.
 These bikes offer a fun way for families and couples to get around—especially when one rider is weaker than the other.